-I am happy to report that I not only survived, but found a way to thrive.
-I pushed myself to new limits and accomplished more than I thought possible over the last 24 months, reaching stretch goals I once classified as flippant dreams.
+I am happy to report that I not only survived but found a way to thrive.
+After taking the leap I pushed myself to new limits and accomplished more than I thought possible over the last 24 months, reaching stretch goals I once classified as flippant dreams.

 What is perhaps most interesting was what I learned along the way: The very same core principles I had been teaching my clients on how to approach career management became the key to my success in business.

 I conduct 4-5 resume consultations each week.
 Every session, I begin by asking the same question: What is your target?
 Whether navigating a career path or your way to the grocery store, one must have an end point in mind in order to make it down the road.